iterative/dvc.org/public/static/docs/command-reference/pipeline/list.md

 ## Description

-`dvc list` displays a list of all existing stages in the <abbr>project</abbr>, grouped in their corresponding [pipeline](/doc/command-reference/pipeline), when connected.
+Displays a list of all existing stages in the <abbr>project</abbr>, grouped in their corresponding [pipeline](/doc/command-reference/pipeline), when connected.

 > Note that the stages in these lists are in ascending order, that is, from last
 > to first.